RECO Writes

 Over 3–4 months, students work one-on-one with a mentor to develop a portfolio of three distinct pieces of writing — each in a different genre.

-Articles could include op-eds, critical essays, scholarly reviews, letters, narratives, explainers, and much more.
+Portfolios may include op-eds, critical essays, scholarly reviews, letters, narratives, explainers, and more.

 Themes and Article Types